Mholscher/gledger/doc/source/Journals.rst

         in case of an "add", the number of the journal to add the postings to.
 Ignored for insert.

     extkey
         an optional key to the journal in the system that generated it.
 If present, will be added to a response.
+Though it is optional, it is strongly advised to add an extkey to a journal.
+It enables finding a journals source and is also a search key within the system.

     postings
         the list of postings for this journal.